pkarsy/AutomaticSchoolBellTimer/README.md

 GPIO 25 -> OutputHi (acts as VCC)
 GPIO 33 -> I2C SDA
 GPIO 32 -> I2C SCL
-# wasteful on GPIO pins but works on all variants
-# If you want to cascade more I2C devices, use normal GND and VCC

 #### For the indicating LED #####
 GPIO 15(D15) -> LedLink_i